What is Permethrin?

 Proceed with Great Caution

-- If you have a cat in your home, you must be extremely careful when applying any permethrin containing products on other household pets and within your cat’s environment.
+- If you have a cat in your home, be extremely careful when applying any products containing permethrin.
+Take extra care when using these products on other household pets and within your cat’s environment.

-- Only use treatments that are licensed for cats, as they do not contain a toxic level of permethrin as some canine spot-on treatments may contain.
+- Only use treatments that are licensed for cats.
+These do not contain a toxic level of permethrin for cats.

 - Exposure to even small quantities of concentrated permethrin can cause severe and fatal poisoning in cats.